 The convenience of being able to track what channels or devices people used to get to your site is very useful, but being able to track the queries that were used to trigger your site appearing in Google is arguably more important.
 With the PR world adopting a stronger emphasis on SEO, being able to view what key terms users searched to land on your site will give you many opportunities to enhance your organic search approach.
 Fortunately, when your Google Analytics account is linked to Google Search Console, it gives you the capability to view search queries that were used in Google to arrive at your site.

-In the breakdown of search queries above, you can see the top 10 search terms that were used to get to the site, along with the amount of clicks, impressions and average positioning that resulted from each query.
-This particular example illustrated that the brand name “godaddy” drew the highest amount of impressions and clicks, but the query “godaddy.com” had the highest average position.
+In your site’s search queries, you can find the top 10 search terms that were used to get to the site, along with the amount of clicks, impressions and average positioning that resulted from each query.
+In an example we analyzed, the brand name drew the highest amount of impressions and clicks, but the query for the brand’s website had the highest average position.
 Additionally, the Queries feature is beneficial since it measures the effectiveness of your brand awareness; if you notice that users are getting to your site by searching your brand name frequently, then people recognize your brand.
 Conversely, if users are arriving on your site through non-branded terms, it’s a sign that users don’t recognize your brand name, but are still searching for services that you provide.
 Recognizing this will put you in a better position of understanding whether your brand awareness campaigns needs to be enhanced.

 Where to find it: Left menu, Acquisition, Search Console, Queries.